mathgladiator/adama-lang/docs/docs/what-03-dungeon-master.md

 With [time](what-the-living-document) and [messages](what-actors-are-actings) driving changes to the **living document**, the next challenge is organizing messages from multiple clients.
 This is where we combine the state machine model with messaging to turn Adama code into a ["dungeon master"](https://en.wikipedia.org/wiki/Dungeon_Master) (or, [a workflow coordinator](https://en.wikipedia.org/wiki/Workflow_management_system)).

 This is accomplished by creating ["incomplete" channels that yield futures](https://en.wikipedia.org/wiki/Futures_and_promises).
-First, you define a message.
+First, you define a message:

 ```adama
 message PickANumber {